-lists submitted must be filed at the Company's registered office, also using distance (g) communication means as indicated in the notice of call, and made available to the public in accordance with the timeframes and procedures established by legislation and regulations in force at the time, accompanied by information relating to the identity of the Shareholders submitting them, with an indication of the percentage of their shareholding as a whole, proven by a certification issued by an authorised intermediary in accordance with the law, as well as exhaustive information on the personal and professional characteristics of the proposed candidates, their relative declarations and certifications required by the legislation, including regulatory, in force at the time and by the Articles of Association.
+lists submitted must be filed at the Company's registered office, also using distance (g) communication means as indicated in the notice of call, and made available to the public in accordance with the time frames and procedures established by legislation and regulations in force at the time, accompanied by information relating to the identity of the Shareholders submitting them, with an indication of the percentage of their shareholding as a whole, proven by a certification issued by an authorised intermediary in accordance with the law, without prejudice to this certification being also submitted after the submission of the lists, provided they are submitted by the deadline set for the publication of lists by the Company, as well as exhaustive information on the personal and professional characteristics of the proposed candidates, their relative declarations and certifications required by the legislation and regulations, in force at the time and by the Articles of Association, and a declaration from the same candidates attesting to their meeting the requirements, including of respectability, professionalism, independence and relative to the number of offices, set out by the legislation and regulations in force at the time and by the current Articles of Association and to their acceptance of the candidature and of the office, if elected.
 For the list submitted by shareholders who do not hold, individually or jointly, a controlling interest or relative majority, a statement is also required stating the absence of any direct or indirect association, pursuant to applicable legislation and regulations in force at the time.
 If at the expiry date of the time limit for filing lists only one list has been filed, or only lists submitted by shareholders who are associated with one another pursuant to applicable legislation and regulations in force at the time, lists may be submitted up until the subsequent time limit established by legislation and regulations in force at the time.
 In this case the shareholding percentage required for submission of lists pursuant to the applicable legislation and regulations is halved.